lucsantosdev/lp-piaget/README.md

 # lp-piaget
-> This project is a responsive landing page for the high end luxury brand Piaget.
+> This project is a responsive landing page for the high end luxury brand _Piaget_.
 ![Project Presentation](/assets/video/presentation.gif)

-> "Always do better than necessary." -Piaget
+> "Always do better than necessary." -Georges-Edouard Piaget

 ## 🚀 Project Description
 This project is a responsive landing page with aesthetic video background using only HTML, CSS and JavaScript.
 This landing page aims to promote some of the beautiful women's watches from the _Limelight Gala Collection_ by the high end luxury brand _Piaget_.